Intermediate Evening Class in Meditation7 March to 2 May 2019

-Contact us about the class
+Contact us about the class OR TO BOOK NOW:

 Meditation brings insight into our negative emotions, unhelpful thoughts, and limiting beliefs, and ultimately gives us freedom from them.
 In this eight week long intermediate evening class you will be given the tools to deepen your meditation practice, so you can begin to break free from the most subtle and pervasive layers of your everyday mind, and discover a new freedom and confidence in your authentic self.
 It will build upon the meditation tools you have already learned, helping you to consolidate, stabilise and refine your meditation practice.

-The class is suitable if you’ve already attended the Meditation for Beginners evening class at Insight for Wellbeing, have completed a similar beginners class elsewhere, or have been meditating for a while.
+This eight week class is suitable if you’ve already attended the Meditation for Beginners evening class at Insight for Wellbeing, have completed a similar beginners class elsewhere, or have been meditating for a while.